Indoor air quality

 Indoor air quality (IAQ) is the air quality within buildings and structures.
 Poor indoor air quality due to indoor air pollution is known to affect the health, comfort, and well-being of building occupants.
 It has also been linked to sick building syndrome, respiratory issues, reduced productivity, and impaired learning in schools.
 Common pollutants of indoor air include secondhand tobacco smoke, air pollutants from indoor combustion, radon, molds and other allergens, carbon monoxide, volatile organic compounds, legionella and other bacteria, asbestos fibers, carbon dioxide, ozone and particulates.

 Source control, filtration, and the use of ventilation to dilute contaminants are the primary methods for improving indoor air quality.
 Although ventilation is an integral component of maintaining good indoor air quality, it may not be satisfactory alone.
 In scenarios where outdoor pollution would deteriorate indoor air quality, other treatment devices such as filtration may also be necessary.

 IAQ is evaluated through collection of air samples, monitoring human exposure to pollutants, analysis of building surfaces, and computer modeling of air flow inside buildings.
 IAQ is part of indoor environmental quality (IEQ), along with other factors that exert an influence on physical and psychological aspects of life indoors (e.g., lighting, visual quality, acoustics, and thermal comfort).

 Indoor air pollution is a major health hazard in developing countries and is commonly referred to as "household air pollution" in that context.
-It is mostly relating to cooking and heating methods by burning biomass fuel, in the form of wood, charcoal, dung, and crop residue, in indoor environments that lack proper ventilation.
+But severe indoor air quality conditions also can emerge in affluent, highly-developed locales; for example, children fell sick from indoor mold in an apartment complex in Riviera Beach, Florida.
+Typically, poor indoor air quality is often related to cooking and heating methods by burning biomass fuel, in the form of wood, charcoal, dung, and crop residue, in indoor environments that lack proper ventilation.
 Millions of people, primarily women and children, face serious health risks.
 In total, about three billion people in developing countries are affected by this problem.
 The World Health Organization (WHO) estimates that cooking-related indoor air pollution causes 3.8 million annual deaths.
 The Global Burden of Disease study estimated the number of deaths in 2017 at 1.6 million.